molstar/molstar-volseg/docs/docs/preprocessor/preprocess.md

 3. Add empiar-11756 entry to the internal database

-    To add an empiar-11756 entry with segmentations based on masks to the internal database, from root directory (`cellstar-volume-server-v2` by default) run:
+    To add an empiar-11756 entry with segmentations based on masks to the internal database, from root directory (`molstar-volseg` by default) run:

     ```shell